narengan/cis/getting-started.md

 IBM CIS offers three main capabilities to enhance your workflow: [security](managing-for-security.html), [reliability](managing-for-reliability.html), and [performance](managing-for-performance.html).

-You can start using the capabilities of IBM Cloud Internet Services (CIS) with just a few steps.
+You can start using IBM Cloud Internet Services (CIS) for your internet traffic with just a few steps.

  * Start by adding the domain you want to manage.
  * IBM Cloud CIS scans the existing DNS records.